-- Being decisive is a very important aspect of being a leader, because my organization would suffer if I could not make decisions quickly enough. - As a leader, being inspirational is crucial because getting things therefore inspiring them to have the same goal is critical. - · Having empathy is crucial to leaders because we are constantly dealing with people, management and communication.
+- Being decisive is a very important aspect of being a leader, because my organization would suffer if I could not make decisions guickly enough. - As a leader, being inspirational is crucial because getting things done does not take one person, it takes me and my whole team; therefore inspiring them to have the same goal is critical. - Having empathy is crucial to leaders because we are constantly dealing with people, management and communication.
 When we are able to see things as the other person does, we tend to be able to come up with a solution that the other person is invested in.

 - Being able to control my emotions has a huge impact on my judgment.
-As a leader, it is also my responsibility to manage my emotions mindfully, otherwise my decisions could be biased and unjust. - I have learned that no matter how successful or how much experience one When you first started out with your career, what were your has, humans should never stop learning and seeking advice.
+As a leader, it is also my responsibility to manage my emotions mindfully, otherwise my decisions could be biased and unjust. - I have learned that no matter how successful nor how much experience one has, humans should never stop learning and seeking out advice.
 The world evolves every single day, therefore there are always new things to be learned.